 Weather for Beckley, WV, USA [forecast location="25801" cache="true" caption="Weather for Beckley, WV, USA"] Weather for Fayetteville, WV, USA [forecast location="25840" cache="true" caption="Weather for Fayetteville, WV, USA"] Weather for Hinton, WV, USA [forecast location="25951" cache="true" caption="Weather for Hinton, WV, USA"] Weather for Lewisburg, WV, USA [forecast location="24901" cache="true" caption="Weather for lewisburg, WV, USA"] Kilsyth, WV, USA [forecast location="25880" cache="true" caption="Weather for kilsyth, WV, USA"] Summersville, WV, USA [forecast location="26651" cache="true" caption="Weather for summersville, WV, USA"] Union, WV, USA [forecast location="24983" cache="true" caption="Weather for union, WV, USA"] Welch, WV, USA [forecast location="24801" cache="true" caption="Weather for welch, WV, USA"]

 The Heart of Southern West Virginia Raleigh County, considered the Hub of Southern West Virginia, is home to Beckley, The City with a Mine of Its Own.
 The Beckley Exhibition Coal Mine is where you can find yourself underground in a cool 58 degree mine shaft while your tour guide, a retired coal miner, tells you about the days of coal.
 Newly expanded facilities at the Exhibition Coal Mine include a reproduction of a coal tipple that houses a coal mining museum, visitor's center, country store and much more.
-Raleigh County is also home to several great parks including Little Beaver State Park where you can fish, camp and paddleboat and Lake Stephens where you can swim, camp, fish, boat, bike and hike!
+Raleigh County is also home to several great parks including Little Beaver State Park where you can fish, camp and paddleboat and Lake Stephens where you can swim, play on the Aqua Park lake toys, bring the kids to the Sprinkler Splash Pad, camp, fish, boat, bike and hike!
 Grandview Park, a unit of the New River Gorge National River, hosts a dramatic overlook of the New River Gorge and is complimented by the seasonal outdoor drama presentations by Theatre West Virginia.
 Tamarack, the state's premier arts & crafts center, located off of I-77, Exit 44/45 in the Beckley/Raleigh County area invites you to come see, taste and experience WV handcrafts and culinary delights in a unique setting.
 While many vacationers think that Southern West Virginia is only a fair-weather travel destination, we are blessed with all four seasons, including SNOW.
 Raleigh County is Home of Winterplace Ski Resort, boasting 27 trails and 9 lifts; the Resort is located just off I-77 in Flat Top.
 Winterplace is the home of West Virginia's largest snowtubing park.
-Check out Burning Rock Outdoor Adventure Park, which has miles of off-road trails, a zipline, camping and cabins.
+Check out Burning Rock Outdoor Adventure Park, which has miles of off-road trails. camping and cabins.
+Trails are suited for ATV's, side-by-sides and Jeeps!
 There is so much more to see and do Come and learn the History, experience the Outdoor Recreation & Fairs & Festivals and shop 'til you drop in our antique stores, malls and specialty shops.
 We invite you to see it all!
 Call 800-VISIT-WV.

 New River Gorge Country Welcome to Fayette County - West Virginia's New River destination!
 Fayette County is the home of the famed New River, one of America's National Heritage Rivers, and the New River Gorge Bridge, the longest steel arch bridge in the western hemisphere.
 Mark your calendar for Bridge Day, West Virginia's largest one day festival, held annually on the third Saturday in October.
 One of Fayette County's most unique attractions is Bridge Walk.
 This unique tour takes you 851 feet above the New River and underneath the New River Gorge Bridge on the catwalk.
 Experience exhilarating whitewater on one of the oldest rivers in the world: the New River.
 Explore hundreds of miles of hiking and biking trails, or climb the vertical rock walls of the Gorge.
 We share Fayette County and the New River with over a million visitors each year.
 Step into the past and discover Fayette County's multi-cultural and diverse heritage.
 Learn about our rich background on the Coal Heritage Trail or the Midland Trail Scenic Byway.
 Enjoy your stay in Fayette County in a local hotel, choose one of our historic Bed & Breakfasts or cozy up in deluxe cabin in the woods.
 Visit our towns where you will find quality specialty shops and great dining opportunities.
 No matter what your enjoy, you'll find it in Fayette County.
 For additional information on Fayette County you can visit the New River Gorge Convention & Visitors Bureau's website.